armando555/FlowerShop/README.md

 if you are going to download and test it in local way, you have  to run these commands

--php artisan storage:link
+php artisan storage:link
--composer require barryvdh/laravel-dompdf
+composer require barryvdh/laravel-dompdf
--composer require spatie/laravel-permission
+composer require spatie/laravel-permission
--composer require arielmejiadev/larapex-charts
+composer require arielmejiadev/larapex-charts
--php artisan migrate --seed
+php artisan migrate --seed